 Dinner at DaDong Restaurant

-While out and about with Kong Lin, we asked for a recommendation for a nice place for dinner for our
+While out and about with Kong Lin, we asked for a recommendation for a nice place for dinner for

 last evening in Beijing.
-He recommended DaDong Roast Duck Restaurant which was within
+He recommended DaDong Roast Duck Restaurant which was

 walking distance of our hotel.
-We decided upon a time, and Kong Lin even called to make reservations
+We decided upon a time, and Kong Lin even called to make

 for our meal.